GigaSpaces-ProfessionalServices/xap-persist-training/README.md

-# Lab4-solution - Persistency - The Mirror Service
+# Lab5-solution - Initial Load - Space Classes

 ## Lab Goals

-1. Understand the tasks involved in implementing a mirror service. <br />
-2. implement a mirror service. <br />
+Implement and configure Initial Load for Space Classes. <br />

 ## Lab Description
-This lab includes 1 solution in which we will perform the tasks required to implement a mirror service.
-Use the slides from the lesson as a reference.
+During this lab you will deploy Bill Buddy Application & load initial data into the space from MySQL database. <br />
+The MySQL data was populated as part of Lab #4 and will upload this data as part of the initial load from the database. <br />
+In the first exercise (5.1) you will configure initial load of the entire information from database to the space. <br />
+In the second exercise (5.2) you will configure a custom initial load to load partial data into the space based on the custom load query

 ## Lab setup
 Make sure you restart gs-agent and gs-ui (or at least undeploy all Processing Units using gs-ui)

-## 4.1	Clone and build the project lab
+## 5.1	Clone and build the project lab

-4.1.1 Create lab directory
+5.1.1 Create lab directory

-    mkdir ~/XAPPersistTraining/labs/lab4-solution
+    mkdir ~/XAPPersistTraining/labs/lab5-solution

-4.1.2 Clone the project from git
+5.1.2 Clone the project from git

-    cd ~/XAPPersistTraining/labs/lab4-solution
+    cd ~/XAPPersistTraining/labs/lab5-solution
     git clone https://github.com/GigaSpaces-ProfessionalServices/xap-persist-training.git

-4.1.3 Checkout lab4-solution
+5.1.3 Checkout lab5-solution

     cd xap-persist-training
-    git checkout lab4-solution
+    git checkout lab5-solution

-4.1.4 Verify that the branch has been checked out.
+5.1.4 Verify that the branch has been checked out.

     git branch
-    * lab4-solution
+    * lab5-solution
       master

-4.1.5 Open xap-persist-training project with intellij <br />
+5.1.5 Open xap-persist-training project with intellij <br />

 #### Notice the following 5 modules in Eclipse: ####